marshomics/shufflonfinder/README.md

 # shufflonfinder

 Annotate shufflon structures in bacterial genomes.
-Searches predicted proteins against a library of shufflon-associated HMM profiles, extracts flanking DNA around each hit, detects inverted repeats in those flanking regions using EMBOSS einverted, and produces merged GFF annotations with windowed output for each candidate shufflon locus.
+Searches predicted proteins against a library of HMM profiles targeting shufflon-associated recombinases (e.g. Rci), extracts flanking DNA around each hit, detects inverted repeats in those flanking regions using EMBOSS einverted, filters for dense IR clusters where at least one repeat arm overlaps a coding sequence, and produces merged GFF annotations with windowed output for each candidate shufflon locus.

 ## How it works

-The pipeline runs six steps in sequence:
+The pipeline runs seven steps in sequence:

 1. **Prokka** annotates raw genome FASTAs to produce protein sequences (.faa), gene coordinates (.gff), and contigs (.fna).
 Skipped when you supply pre-annotated inputs via a sample sheet.

 2. **HMM search** decompresses all `.hmm.gz` profiles from the bundled `hmms/` directory, prepares them with `hmmpress`, and runs `hmmsearch` for each profile against each sample's proteins.
+The profiles target shufflon-associated recombinases (Rci family) and related mobile element components.
 Results are pooled and filtered by a bitscore threshold.
 Proteins matching multiple profiles are deduplicated so each protein produces one entry (with all matching profiles recorded).

 3. **Flanking extraction** maps each hit protein back to its genomic coordinates through the Prokka GFF, then pulls ±5 kb of DNA (configurable) from the genome FASTA on each side of the CDS.
 The output is a multi-record FASTA plus a metadata TSV tracking the coordinate mappings.

-4. **Inverted repeat detection** runs EMBOSS `einverted` at two sensitivity thresholds (51 and 75) on the flanking FASTAs, merges the results with overlap deduplication, extracts arm sequences, and computes percent identity between arms.
+4. **Inverted repeat detection** runs EMBOSS `einverted` at two sensitivity thresholds (51 and 75) on the flanking FASTAs, merges the results with coordinate-based deduplication (preserving distinct pairs in dense clusters), extracts arm sequences, and computes percent identity between arms.
 IR coordinates are then translated from flanking-region-local back to genome-absolute positions.

+5. **Shufflon candidate filtering** clusters nearby IRs on each contig within a configurable window (default 3 kb).
+Clusters with fewer than `--min-ir-pairs` (default 2) IR pairs are discarded.
+Remaining clusters must have at least one IR arm overlapping a coding sequence.
+This selects for the dense repeat architecture characteristic of shufflons while filtering out isolated or intergenic repeats.

-5. **GFF generation and merging** converts both HMM hits and IRs into GFF3 features, then inserts them into the Prokka GFF between the annotation lines and the embedded FASTA section.
+6. **GFF generation and merging** converts both HMM hits and the surviving IRs into GFF3 features, then inserts them into the Prokka GFF between the annotation lines and the embedded FASTA section.

-6. **Window extraction** clusters nearby IRs within a configurable window (default 3 kb), identifies CDS features overlapping each cluster, and writes self-contained GFF+FASTA files for each candidate shufflon region.
+7. **Window extraction** identifies CDS features overlapping each shufflon candidate cluster and writes self-contained GFF+FASTA files for each candidate shufflon region.

 ## Prerequisites